-- a) At events such as a dance, fashion show, or sporting event; - b) While people are on hold on the telephone; - c) At an event where the admission fee is intended to make a profit; and - d) On educational institution premises for no other reason than as background music (e.g. in the classroom, cafeteria, halls, over the PA system, at events such as fairs, carnivals, socio-cultural events).
+- a) At events such as a dance, fashion show, or sporting event: - b) While people are on hold on the telephone; - c) At an event where the admission fee is intended to make a profit; and - d) On educational institution premises for no other reason than as background music (e.g. in the classroom, cafeteria, halls, over the PA system, at events such as fairs, carnivals, socio-cultural events). - e) At staff events regardless of location where the performance is not in the furtherance of an educational object.